-If the grievance is not resolved at Step 3, or the SHR/LR representative or designee notifies the Union in writing that no pre-arbitration review meeting will be scheduled, the Union may file a request for arbitration.
-The demand to arbitrate the dispute must be filed with the Federal Mediation and Conciliation Service (FMCS) within fifteen (15) days of the pre-arbitration review meeting or receipt of the notice of no pre-arbitrate the dispute will be scheduled.
-A copy of the demand to arbitrate the dispute will provided to the SHR/LR and WSF's Labor Relations Office contemporaneous to filing a demand to arbitrate the dispute with FMCS.
+If the grievance is not resolved at Step 3, or the LRS representative or designee notifies the Union in writing that no pre-arbitration review meeting will be scheduled, the Union may file a request for arbitration.
+The demand to arbitrate the dispute must be filed with the Federal Mediation and Conciliation Service (FMCS) within fifteen (15) days of the pre-arbitration review meeting or receipt of the notice of no pre-arbitration review meeting will be scheduled.
+A copy of the demand to arbitrate the dispute will be provided to the LRS and WSF's Labor Relations Office contemporaneous to filing a demand to arbitrate the dispute with FMCS.